 Our righteousness has to exceed that of the Pharisees

 Reform Judaism, especially in the US, has seen and understood how the extremes of Jewish tradition have alienated a younger generation of Jews, who are drifting away and abandoning their heritage.
-Unfortunately, they have replaced the stricter exactitudes of the Talmud with the philosophy of “mix and match” or even “do what you like, as long as it looks kinda Jewish”.
+Unfortunately, they have replaced the stricter exactitudes of the Talmud with the philosophy of “mix and match”, or even, “do what you like, as long as it looks kinda Jewish”.

 While even God understands and accepts that human beings object to things out of conscience, I don’t think God intended the path of following one’s heart to quite lead to making things up as we go along.
-There is a difference between refusing to do something out of conscience, or because our busy modern lives keep us from our faith, and on the other hand making something up and doing it, and calling it Jewish “because I say it is”.
+There is a difference between refusing to do something out of conscience, or because our busy modern lives keep us from our faith, and on the other hand, making something up and doing it, and calling it Jewish “because I say it is”.

 Torah is not difficult.
 Even Liberal Talmidis observe more mitzvot from Torah than Liberal Rabbinical Jews do.
-When we observe our heritage, and try our best to follow as many mitzvot as possible, it makes us one with our history, and heightens the sense of wonder and of the holiness of YHVH our God.
+When we observe our heritage, and try our best to follow as many mitzvot as possible, it makes us feel one with our history, and heightens the sense of wonder and of the holiness of YHVH our God.

 In our willingness to try our best to observe God’s commandments – even if it isn’t perfect – and in our gentle, humble and compassionate encouragement towards others to do the same, Talmidi Jews feel that the righteousness of our faith is upheld:

 “whoever observes them, and teaches them to others, shall be called great in the kingdom of God.
-For I tell you, unless your righteousness exceeds that of the Pharisees and scribes, you’ll never find the kingdom of God” (Mt 5:19-20)
+For I tell you, unless your righteousness exceeds that of the Pharisees and their scribes, you’ll never find the kingdom of God” (Mt 5:19-20)

 Extending the remit of Torah